How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Main Theorems

 Throughout this section we rigorously derive the correspondence between the \regSplf\ respectively the \ridgeRSNRN\ with penalty parameters $\lambda>0$ and $\lw>0$.
 For giving a detailed description of the convergence behavior, we introduce an adapted version of the regression spline, for which we consider a weighted version of the spline penalization \unimportant{restricted to the support of the weighting function and introduce certain \enquote{boundary conditions}}.
 Depending on the distribution of the random weights~$w_k$ and biases~$w_b$, the \ridgeRSNRN\ will converge to such a (slightly) adapted version~\flpm\ of the classical \regSplf.

-\begin{remark} For constant $g\equiv g(0)$, one recovers the original spline regression.\footnote{This statement holds in the limit $\frac{g}{g(0)}\to 1$.
+\begin{remark} For constant $g\equiv g(0)$, the following \Cref{def:adaptedSplineReg} recovers the original spline regression.\footnote{This statement holds in the limit $\frac{g}{g(0)}\to 1$ (see \Cref{prop:gTo1} in \Cref{subsec:SimilaritWithoutSkipConnections}).
 Formally \cref{eq:adaptedSplineReg} in \Cref{def:adaptedSplineReg} would not have a classical minimizer, if $g$ were constant (see \cref{footnote:first:as:truncated}), but one could reformulate the definition of $\Pgpmm$ in \Cref{def:adaptedSplineReg} by replacing the minimum by an infimum to extend \Cref{def:adaptedSplineReg} to arbitrary weighting functions $g$ that do not have finite second momentum or that even have infinite integral like constant $g\equiv g(0)\neq 0$.
-For typical choices of distribution for the first-layer weights $v_k$ and biases $b_k$, the corresponding weighting function~$g$ fulfills the finite second moment condition.} As we will show in the sequel, the distribution chosen for the \nameref{def:kinkPos} of the \RNR\ to be trained in the approximation task will determine the weighting function of the corresponding \flpm .
-The adapted spline hence is a rich concept that nicely displays the impact of the engineer's choices when setting up the network to be trained. \end{remark}
+For typical choices of distribution for the first-layer weights $v_k$ and biases $b_k$, the corresponding weighting function~$g$ satisfies the finite second moment condition of \cref{foot:gFiniteSecondMoment} in \Cref{le:existenceuniquenessaregspl}.} As we will show in the sequel, the distribution chosen for the \nameref{def:kinkPos} of the \RNR\ will determine the weighting function of the corresponding \flpm .
+Thus, $g$ reflects how the choice of randomness in the hidden layer affects the inductive bias. \end{remark}